-All University core requirements: 60 credits.
+1) All University core requirements: 60 credits.
 The B.Ed. requires certain specific core courses as shown in the program outline.
 See page 18 for remaining core requirements.
-Common courses: 25 credits.
+2) Common courses: 25 credits.
 Includes work in art, music, geography, literature, speech and physical education needed by all elementary and middle school teachers.
-A teaching minor of at least 25 credits in subjects or areas commonly taught in elementary or junior high schools.
+3) A teaching major of at least 25 credits and a teaching minor of at least 20 credits in subjects or areas commonly taught in elementary or junior high schools.
 Junior high candidates must take the 25 hour teaching major in a specific subject taught at the junior high level.
-Professional education courses: 50 credits.
-Electives: 10 credits.
+4) Professional education courses: 50 credits.
+5) Electives: 10 credits.
 These vary slightly for students seeking either special education or Montessori training.